Tensor invariants for multipartite entanglement classification: Distinguishing power of trace-invariants for a subset of hypergraph-tensor states and Haar-random states

-In this section, we investigate the ability of trace invariants to discriminate between a subset of reference quantum states and Haar-random states (at leading order, in the latter case).
+In this section, we investigate the ability of trace invariants to discriminate between a subset of HT states and Haar-random states (at leading order, in the latter case).
 Our goal is to characterize the classes of trace-invariants for which such distinctions are effective or, conversely, fail to hold.